-294 Podgorica Basic Court submitted both verdicts to Human Rights Action on 12 March 2013.
+Podgorica Basic Court submitted both verdicts to Human Rights Action on 12 March 2013.

-295 Incident description taken from the Record of examination of witness Siniša Dabanović, made before the Basic State Prosecutor's Office in Podgorica on 6 February 2012.
+Incident description taken from the Record of examination of witness Siniša Dabanović, made before the Basic State Prosecutor's Office in Podgorica on 6 February 2012.

-^{296 &}quot;Instead of us keeping us safe, the police give bad example: complaint against police officer Kuč for brutal violence", Pobjeda, 3 February 2012.
+298 &quot;Instead of us keeping us safe, the police give bad example: complaint against police officer Kuč for brutal violence", Pobjeda, 3 February 2012.

-297 Information obtained in an interview with injured party Siniša Dabanović.
+Information obtained in an interview with injured party Siniša Dabanović.

-298 Information obtained in an interview with injured party Siniša Dabanović, who did not receive a copy of the first instance verdict or the second instance verdict from the court by the date of conclusion of this report - 9 March 2013.
-299 "Hajduković: policemen beat Labović", Dan, 2 March 2007; "Labović sued eight policemen", Vijesti, 28 February 2007.
+Information obtained in an interview with injured party Siniša Dabanović, who did not receive a copy of the first instance verdict or the second instance verdict from the court by the date of conclusion of this report - 9 March 2013.
+301 "Hajduković: policemen beat Labović", Dan, 2 March 2007; "Labović sued eight policemen", Vijesti, 28 February 2007.

-to the floor, handcuffed him, forced him into the police car and took to police premises, where eight members of the police beat him unconscious with truncheons, fists, feet, and stepped on him as he lay.
+he lay.
 These claims are allegedly supported by medical reports and numerous haematomas on Labović's body and head, and especially an eye injury impairing his vision.

 In its reply of 25 June 2012 the Supreme State Prosecutor confirmed to Human Rights Action that attorney Hajduković had filed a criminal complaint with the Basic State Prosecutor's Office in Kotor against police officers V.P., D.P., D.B., D.Đ. and B.T. for the criminal act Ill-treatment and Torture under Art.
 167, para 3 CC and against M.M. for the criminal act Abuse of Office under Art.
 416, para 1 CC.
 Indictment was raised against the five men, while the complaint against M.M. was dismissed.
 In the judgment of the Basic Court in Kotor K.br.
-97/07 of 2 November 2009300 all the accused were found guilty and sentenced each to 1 year and 6 months imprisonment suspended for 1 year and 6 months.
+97/07 of 2 November 2009 all the accused were found guilty and sentenced each to 1 year and 6 months imprisonment suspended for 1 year and 6 months.
 In the verdict of 26 May 2010 the High Courtdismissed the appeal of defense attorney, so the judgment became final.